o1-labs/rfcs/00xx-vinegar.md

 1. Verify that the polynomial commitments and their evaluations  are consistent by checking the 'opening proof' of the polynomial commitment scheme.
     - This corresponds to `OpeningProof::verify` call in the end of `batch_verify`.
 Internally, this will combine all the evaluations together, and check that they are consistent with the commitments, jointly.

+### Verifying a proof recursively

 In order to *recursively* verify a kimchi proof in pickles, we need to be able to efficiently run these steps inside a circuit.
-However, some of the operations are run on elliptic curve points -- represented as tuples in the *base field* -- and others are run against the *scalar field*, that is the field $F_q$ of scalars for elliptic curve points that form a group.
-To handle both without an expensive simulation of foreign field arithmetic in the verifier circuit, instead we generate a pair of circuits, where each shares some of the work.
+However, some of the verification operations are run on base field, and some on scalar.
+To handle both without an expensive simulation of foreign field arithmetic in the verifier circuit, instead we split verification into a pair of circuits, each sharing the "native" part of the work.

-Pickles is our current implementation of a recursive verifier for the kimchi proof system, implemented as a pair of circuits Step and Wrap implemented on top of kimchi.
+Pickles is our current implementation of a recursive verifier for the kimchi proof system.

+Pickles uses a pair of curves called Pallas and Vesta.
+Their base and scalar fields form a cycle:
+- The base field of Pallas is equal to Vesta's scalar field, and Vesta's base field is equal to the scalar field of Pallas.

+Pickles is implemented using a pair of circuits Step and Wrap, instantiating two "parallel" variants of kimchi.
+- The Step circuit is a kimchi proof over the Vesta curve.
+    - Its commitments are Vesta curve points, and its witness values are Vesta scalar field elements.
+    - Thus it can "reason natively" about Vesta scalar field = Pallas base field.
-The Step circuit is a kimchi proof over the Vesta curve (its commitments are Vesta curve points); the Wrap circuit is a kimchi proof over the Pallas curve.
+- The Wrap circuit is a kimchi proof over the Pallas curve.
+    - Can "reason natively" about Pallas scalar field = Vesta base field.

 ### Verifying a proof in a circuit

-Assume that we are verifying a Pallas (wrap) proof, but the below applies equivalently to Vesta.
+Assume that we are verifying a Pallas (wrap) proof, but the below applies equivalently to Vesta (with step and wrap swapped below).
 Here is how the list in the previous section maps on our curves:

 1. The logic for absorbing the commitments is run inside a Vesta proof.
-    - Wrap commitments are Pallas points made of two Pallas base field elements.
-These are Vesta scalar field elements, which makes them easy to reason about in the Vesta proof -- the next Step proof that verifies a Wrap.
+    - The commitments are pairs of Vesta scalar field elements, so we can use native arithmetics.
     - See the first half of `wrap_verifier.ml/incrementally_verify_proof`: in several rounds we absorb `sg_old`, `x_hat`, `w_comm`, lookup data, `z_comm`, `t_comm`; while in parallel squeezing out `index_digest`, `joint_combiner`, `beta`, `gamma`, `alpha`, `zeta`.
 1. The 'combined constraint polynomial' is checked inside a Pallas proof.
     - This is deferred to the *next wrap proof*, that is the one that follows Step that verifies the target Wrap proof.